ultimate271/notes/gibson/neuromancer02.md

 blown away down hurricane corridors, and her inner thighs were strong and wet against his hips.

+## Case goes to the Chat and tells Ratz to tell Wage that he has the money
 ON NINSEI, A thinner, weekday version of the crowd went through the motions of the dance.
 Waves of sound rolled from the arcades and pachinko parlors.
 Case glanced into the Chat and saw Zone watching over his girls in the warm,